fivebillionmph/m223a-class-project/Jake/readme.md

 - Integrates over the desired frequency range
 - Normalizes data from 0 to 1
 - Returns relative power for each channel over desired time and frequency interval
+- 2nd function repeats the process for the number of specified time intervals

 #### Calling function:
 - Currently a Matlab script